Accudynetest logo

 Watch for differential treat levels over the cross-section of your extrudate.
 Repitition of the same trend over more than two consecutive tests is unlikely to be random.
 Rather, it can indicate mechanical problems in your treater, coater, etc., or systematic variations in the film you are running.
 This feedback can be of great value in arresting process problems before they become excessive.

 Finally, a few qualifying words.
-Surface energy is critically important to many converting operations.
+Surface energy is critically important to many printing and converting operations.
 Unfortunately, it is not the sole determinant of product suitability.
 Other factors, such as surface topography, coating rheology, and chemical incompatibility, must also be considered.
 This is why broad-based communications with vendors and customers is so important.
 But at least by systematically measuring substrate surface energy, you will have a sound starting point from which to resolve other problems which may arise.

 1Annual Book of ASTM Standards, Wetting Tension of Polyethylene and Polypropylene Films.

-2Annual Book of ASTM Standards, Conditioning Plastics and Insulating Materials for Testing.
+3Annual Book of ASTM Standards, Conditioning Plastics and Insulating Materials for Testing.

 This report is provided by Diversified Enterprises, 101 Mulberry St., Suite 2N, Claremont, NH 03743.
 It is intended to provide quality control information for converters and others who need to measure surface energy.
 We believe all information contained herein is accurate.
-Diversified Enterprises will not, however, under any circumstances be held responsible for any losses or damages incurred by any party using this report.
+Diversified Enterprises will not, however, under any circumstances by held responsible for any losses or damages incurred by any party using this report.